ironhack-rmt-materials/wd-lesson-guide-and-resources/module 3/w7d3 - b - (NEW) Mongoose - Introduction.md

 @LT:

-- instead of iron-restaurant, follow students portal (Books and Authors -- ex. "mongoose-library")
+- ~~consider: instead of iron-restaurant, follow students portal ("mongoose-library" with Books and Authors)~~ ?

 - Students are now quite familiar with Mongoose (did research in mini-project)

+-->

+## (optional) Ask students what do they know about Mongoose

-- Mini-project research includes:
+Mini-project research includes:
 - install mongoose
 - create Schema + model
 - connect to DB
 - data types + validators
 - Create + Read (integrated in the routes)

--->